Missouri’s high court asked to resolve execution drug debate

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-The filing says “any resolution of this question directly affects the ability of the public to exercise effective oversight.”
+Wednesday’s filing insisted that “any resolution of this question directly affects the ability of the public to exercise effective oversight.”

+“Transparency is critical for the public to maintain trust in the manner in which executions are carried out in this state,” the filing added.
+“Given this court’s special, constitutionally enshrined role in monitoring executions in Missouri, it is in the best position to resolve this issue of immense public interest.”

+A Missouri Department of Corrections spokesman, David Owen, said in an email Thursday that the department doesn’t discuss pending litigation.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.